-- To make layered Jello-O shots, whether using individual containers or a 9- by 13-inch brownie pan, pour the first layer in and refrigerate until solid.
+- To make layered Jell-O shots, pour the first layer in and refrigerate until solid.
 Once set, add a new color or flavor on top of the first layer, and so on til you’re done.
-(This is a great way to make a deconstructed Jell-O shot version of your favorite cocktails: for example, a margarita Jell-O shot could have one layer of tequila, one layer of lime, and one layer of orange (using triple sec or Cointreau) that you can garnish with sea salt.
-Or just make rainbow Jello shots!)

-- Beware fresh pineapple juice—sounds dreamy, but the enzymes in it will interfere with the gelatin’s setting power; this is one case where canned is best.
-(And we must admit, we got this tip from a Polyjuice Potion Jello Shot recipe—for all us grown-up “Harry Potter” fans!)
+- Beware fresh pineapple juice.
+It sounds dreamy, but the enzymes in it will interfere with the gelatin’s setting power.
+This is one case where canned is best.
+(We got this tip from a Polyjuice Potion Jello shot recipe for all us grown-up “Harry Potter” fans!)

-Michelle Palm, author of “The Jelly Shot Test Kitchen: Jell-ing Classic Cocktails — One Drink at a Time,” has some great tips on her website for Jell-O shot “best practices.”
-For instance:
+Michelle Palm, author of “The Jelly Shot Test Kitchen: Jell-ing Classic Cocktails — One Drink at a Time,” has some great tips for Jell-O shot best practices:

 - Don’t cut up your Jell-O shots more than an hour before serving, or they may start to melt.

 - A boning knife (with a long, thin blade) is the best kind of knife for cutting clean lines in your Jell-O shots.
-Don’t use a serrated knife as you’ll see tiny zigzags wherever you’ve used the blade.
-(When using a rectangular pan, we also like to remove the entire jelly block before cutting it for neater lines.)
+Don’t use a serrated knife, as you’ll see tiny zigzags wherever you’ve used the blade.
+When using a rectangular pan, it might also be a good idea to remove the entire jelly block before cutting it for neater lines.

-- Use cooking spray if you’re using a fancy mold to prevent the shots from sticking!
-(For example, you can make one giant Jello shot in a Bundt pan, as long as you grease it up first.)
+- If you’re using a fancy mold, use cooking spray to prevent the shots from sticking.
+For example, you can make one giant Jello shot in a Bundt pan, as long as you grease it up first.

-- If you’re serving Jell-O shots at a party and made a big batch that won’t be served in individual containers, add a half envelope more of gelatin to keep them extra firm.
+- If you’re serving Jell-O shots at a party and made a big batch that won’t be served in individual containers, add a half-envelope more gelatin to keep them extra firm.